The Coexistence Protocol

 Stage Two: Vantage Reconstruction

 The second stage reconstructs the epistemic vantage of the acting agent: what he knew, what he could have known, and what it was reasonable for him to believe at the moment of action.
-This stage exists because even when harm genuinely occurred, classification depends on vantage.
-The man who shoved you believing — reasonably, on the evidence available to him — that a bus was coming did not commit coercion, even if there was no bus.
-He committed an error, and errors are a different category with a different remedy.
+This stage exists because even when harm occurred, intent, negligence, recklessness, rescue, and predation differ.
+The man who reasonably but mistakenly believed a bus was coming used force under error; he did not commit coercion because he issued no conditional threat.
+Whether he owes repair depends on due care and the framework’s responsibility rule, not on relabeling the shove.

 Vantage reconstruction is what prevents well-intentioned actors from being mislabeled as predators simply because the world surprised them.
 A protocol without this stage punishes bad luck as if it were bad faith, and agents governed by such a protocol learn the obvious lesson: never intervene, never act under uncertainty, never attempt a rescue.
 That lesson kills more innocents than it protects.